 However, surgical procedures to increase the length of the penis continue to gain popularity, even among men with normal-sized penises.
 In many cases, patients unknowingly suffer from PDD, believing that their penises are too small relative to those of most other men.

 Micropenis can be congenital or acquired, and necessitate penile elongation surgery.
-2017 research from Western University asserts, “The goal of intervention in these patients is to restore a functional penis size in order to allow normal standing micturition, enable satisfying sexual intercourse, and improve patient quality of life.”
+2017 research from Western University asserts, “The goal of intervention in these patients is to restore a functional penis size to allow normal standing micturition, enable satisfying sexual intercourse, and improve patient quality of life.”

 The Mayo Clinic reports that there is no reliable way to increase the length or girth of the penis.
 Remember that your partner may not be nearly as concerned about it as you are.
 Honest communication about sexual preferences and desires often sparks renewed libido and increased satisfaction in both partners without the need for surgically lengthening the penis.